Azure/Avere/src/terraform/examples/storagecache-rendering/README.md

 # Reducing TCO

+* use a storage cache to reduce the bandwidth to the cloud, and reduce latency to on-premises filers.
 * delete the HPCCache or the Avere vFXT when not in use.
 * for the lowest TCO, automate the deployment and teardown the HPC Cache or the Avere vFXT.
 Terraform examples are available in this repository for both HPC Cache, and Avere vFXT
 * for the Terraform vFXT provider, ensure you use only 3 nodes and the lowest memory to save on storage with the following Terraform: